alexeyinkin/eb-1a/2-petition/README.md

-On the other hand, my qualification for the program was less straightforward, so I had to provide more proof and be careful explaining every point.
+On the other hand, my qualification for the program was less straightforward, so I had to provide more proof and be careful in explaining every point.
 I extended the logic I had seen in Razvan's petition to 3 other criteria (I used 7) and improved the navigation a little bit.